For Previously Treated Patients With

 Living With This Condition

 Getting a cancer diagnosis is a difficult experience.
 When you first hear about your diagnosis, you may feel anxious, scared, or overwhelmed.
 You may face a lot of treatment decisions and will have many questions.
-That’s why it is important to communicate with your healthcare team any concerns you may have about important areas of your health, including nutrition, exercise, and managing stress.
+That’s why it is important to communicate with your healthcare team about any concerns you may have about important areas of your health including nutrition, exercise, and managing stress.

 Questions About Diet and Nutrition